CoffeeMilkBear/mdilac/README.md

 ### Hi there 👋

-I'm David, a student at the University of Toronto studying Statistics and Computer Science, aspiring to be a software engineer!

-In addition to programming, I also have a passion for creating social media designs and livestream designs for online personalities.
+I'm David, a student at the University of Toronto studying Statistics and Computer Science.
+In addition to programming, I also have a passion for creating social media/livestream designs for online personalities!

 Feel free to check out some of my Repositories or Designs!

+👯 **Graphic Design**

+I design/animate livestream designs using:
+* Adobe CC Photoshop
+* Adobe CC After Effects

+Check out some of my works [here](https://www.twitter.com/strawmilked)!

+Email: strawberrymilkgfx@gmail.com

-📫 Let's Connect!
+📫 **Let's Connect!**

 Want to have a chat or reach out on a serious note?
 Please don't hesitate to shoot me an email!